-When it comes to protecting your boiler, there is nothing more important than boiler maintenance.
+Boiler maintenance is essential for keeping your boiler in effective working condition.
 Maintaining your boiler can help you notice any changes in your boilers efficiency and performance, as well as any potential issues.
-This will help you solve problems as they arise,instead of being left with a full boiler breakdown.
+This will help you solve problems as they arise,instead of resulting in a full boiler breakdown.
 Here at Mark Vernon, we are Worcester Bosch boiler experts.
-As a result, we have produced this Worcester Bosch boiler maintenance advice.
+As a result, we have produced this guide to the important pieces of maintenance advice for your Worcester Bosch boiler.

 Dust and dirt